navinxqz/attendance-percentage-System/README.md

 #### Concept used in the code
 1. Structure
+2. Function
+3. Node
-2. Linked List
+4. Linked List
-3. pointer
+5. pointer